 Debbie Belt has been a proud employee of Louisville Metro Government for nearly 20 years, currently serving as Public Information Specialist with the Department of Community Services and Revitalization.
 She is a member of the department’s Financial Empowerment/Economic Development team and uses her communication and marketing skills to elevate the importance of financial stability and financial empowerment in the community at large.
 She also serves as a committee member for Foreclosure Prevention and the Mayor’s initiative to reduce vacant and abandoned properties.
 Public Information Specialist, Louisville Metro Community Services, 502.574.6587.

-David J. Dutschke is currently the coordinator of Housing Development at Catholic Charities of Louisville, Inc. and continues in role of Community Engagement which includes acting as Secretary CLOUT, Citizens of Louisville Organized and United Together, a faith based direct action community organization and on the Board of Directors of St. Vincent DePaul Inc. His work experience includes working in West Louisville Parishes, jail ministry, property management, and child protective services.
-He is active with Catholic Charities USA.
+David J. Dutschke is currently retired from Catholic Charities where he was coordinator of Housing and coordinated Parish and Community Engagement.
+He continues to work on the board of CLOUT, Citizens of Louisville Organized and United Together, a faith based direct action community organization, as well as the Board of Directors of St. Vincent DePaul Inc. His work experience includes working in West Louisville Parishes, jail ministry, property management, and child protective services.
+He is active with several other boards and groups.
 He is a licensed Real Estate agent with Schuler Bauer.
-Director of Community Engagement – Catholic Identity & External Relations, Catholic Charities of Louisville, 502.637.9786

 Janet Fulton created Janet Fulton Coaching Projects, a coaching practice consulting and training business to empower individuals, community leaders, and organizations to center their lives and work with renewed passion and purpose.
 This strength-based coach approach transforms and produces results.
 As life and work are both teachers, Janet brings diverse experiences to her coaching approach.
 From program management for international and national non-profit organizations, to published author and professional trainer, to her work with vernacular literacy programs in the South Pacific, and finally to her work coaching women in financial literacy, Janet utilizes her personal experiences and builds on her own unique strengths when working with individuals, businesses and corporations.
 Janet is a certified International Coach Federation (ICF) coach.
 She served as Director of Programs at Women 4 Women (W4W), and is currently Secretary/Treasurer of the International Coach Federation Ohio Valley Chapter (ICFOV).
 Current coaching, training and consulting projects include: 5 Languages of Appreciation in the Workplace; Leadership Dashboard; Achieving Financial Clarity; and Story Life Lines.
 Owner, Janet Fulton Coaching Projects, 502.523.1610